 Australian Valuations provides professional advice and sales strategies for the disposal of your surplus assets.

-It pays to protect your business and that means understanding the value of your business and its assets, and insuring them properly.
-Accurate valuations of assets ensures the correct sums insured thereby avoiding the risk of underinsurance and co-insurance clause triggering should a loss event occur, or conversely, unnecessary over-insurance costs.
+It pays to protect your business and that means understanding the value of your business and its assets and insuring them properly.
+Accurate valuations of assets ensure the correct sums insured thereby avoiding the risk of underinsurance and co-insurance clause triggering should a loss event occur, or conversely, unnecessary over-insurance costs.

-We are able to provide a three year insurance valuation program service.
+We are able to provide a three-year insurance valuation program service.
 This service provides you with the valuation report, in which the valuer completes an on-site valuation in year one, followed by an annual on-desk review & update in each of the following two years.
 These valuation updates are issued prior to the anniversary date of the initial valuation in readiness for your renewal discussions with your broker.
 This greatly assists with simplifying the renewal process with your broker and ensures the sums insured for those assets valued are kept up to date.
-And best of all, in most cases the cost of the insurance valuation program can be added to the cost of your premium.
+Best of all, in most cases the cost of the insurance valuation program can be added to the cost of your premium.

-Unfortunately most businesses have only 50-75 percent of the correct replacement value insured.
+Unfortunately, most businesses have only 50-75 percent of the correct replacement value insured.
 The risks of under-insurance can affect more than just the business.
 Ultimately it is the Directors of a company who bear responsibility for declaring insured values, and they can be penalised for misrepresentation in the event of a claim.

 Businesses usually run into problems when they are needing a quick claim process, and it transpires that there is no solid basis for the declared insurance values.
 In this case, ensuing investigations by the insurer can lead to a protracted claims process and delayed settlements which can take months or even years.